steeven-th/pterodactyl-status-server-wordpress/README.md

 ### Requirements

+#### PHP Curl

+You must have PHP Curl installed on the server that hosts your Wordpress website

 #### Pterodactyl Panel - API key server

 You need to set up an API server key with read permission.
 Follow these steps :